mikeizbicki/cmc-csci143/topic_07_transactions/README.md

     there will be no homework this week.
     You should spend all of your time preparing for the quiz, which will be worth 16 points.

-1. The quiz will be next week Thursday (3 Apr).
+1. The quiz will be next week Wednesday (1 Apr).

 1. See the files `quiz_notes.pdf` and `quiz_example.pdf`.